 All 12Ah battery packs should provide the ride time as each other no matter what type of batteries they are.
 That is what makes battery Ah ratings so useful.
 The only stipulation between the difference in ride times between a 12Ah lead acid and 12Ah LiFePO4 battery pack is at what Voltage the battery pack will safely discharge to.

 For example a 36 Volt 12Ah lead acid battery pack is considered to be at 100% of its safe discharge level when it reaches 32 Volts.
 For a LiFePO4 or Lithium battery pack to have the same ride time as a lead acid battery pack it would need to be at 100% of its safe discharge level at 32 Volts also.
 Most speed controllers will turn off when the battery pack reaches 32 Volts to save the batteries from being damaged.
-With a speed controller that has a 32 Volt low Voltage cutoff level the 12Ah LiFePO4 battery pack in the link pasted above might offer the same ride time as a 12Ah lead acid battery pack however it could also offer less ride time if its Ah rating is based on its Voltage being depleted lower than 32 Volts.
+With a speed controller that has a 32 Volt low Voltage cutoff level the 12Ah LiFePO4 battery pack might offer the same ride time as a 12Ah lead acid battery pack however it could also offer less ride time if its Ah rating is based on its Voltage being depleted lower than 32 Volts.

 I did not consider that by reducing the weight of the battery pack the load on the motor would be reduced and ride time increased.
 With a lighter battery pack I would expect a slightly longer ride time, especially if the cart is used to go up inclines or is frequently used for stop and go driving.